 “It’s raining outside!” he exclaimed.

 Even if you’re including the attribution tag he exclaimed, the exclamation point will still go inside of the quotation marks.
 The same rule applies for question marks:

 “Is it raining outside?” he questioned.

-As in our last example, the question mark goes inside of the quotations and is then followed by an attribution tag.
+As in the last example, the question mark goes inside of the quotations and is then followed by an attribution tag.